NJAU-CDSIC/HMRLBA_V1.0/README.md

 - **Datasets**:

-  1. Three dataset splits from PDBbind v2019.
+  a.
+Three dataset splits from PDBbind v2019.

-  2. 21 hard samples.
+  b.
+21 hard samples.

-  3. SMILES strings of 2616 FDA-approved drugs and 18 EGFR inhibitors.
+  c.
+SMILES strings of 2616 FDA-approved drugs and 18 EGFR inhibitors.

 - **hmrlba_code**: Main code file for the HMRLBA model.